sbgn/sbgn/docs/learning_sbgn.md

 ## Start drawing online

-<p>You can try to draw your first SBGN diagram online without installing any software.</p>
+<p>You can draw your first SBGN diagram online without installing any software.</p>

 Link to Newt tutorial